Logo

 | home | evaluation | archive | vpl-goettingen.de | impressum |

 Publications in this journal are not peer-reviewed, at least not with the usual peer-reviewing process in which 2-3 referees evaluate a manuscript before publication.
-But to give you an idea of what other readers think about the papers and let you yourself become a referee, I introduced a post-publication reviewing system in which all readers may rate the papers or comment on them.
+But to give you an idea of what other readers think about the papers and let you yourself become a referee, I introduced a post-publication reviewing system in which all readers can comment on the papers.

 Advantages and disadvantages of rating systems

-If you are a working scientist, you must have been thinking about the advantages and disadvantages of certain evaluation systems.
+If you are publishing your own scientific work, you must have been thinking about the advantages and disadvantages of various evaluation systems.
 In the usual reviewing process, the publication of a new manuscript is based on comments of a few referees from the peer.
-Among the clear benefits of this system is the discovery and removal of (some) errors and often enough an improvement of the clarity of presentation.
-But this system also has disadvantages.
-One is a tendency of the peer community to reproduce common meanings and to restrict research to main stream ideas and models.
-(Did you ever think of Galileo Galilei's findings in a standard peer reviewing process those days?)
-Another disadvantage is the limitation to very few people, all certainly experts but likely not all experts in exactly the topic of what the manuscript is about.
-The latter restriction might be overcome in a post-publication rating system in which (if taken seriously) all experts from the field may evaluate the paper and make their comments.
+Among the clear benefits of this system is the discovery and removal of (some) errors and mistakes and often enough the improvement of the clarity of presentation.
+But the system also has disadvantages.
+One is a tendency of the peer community to stick to the current ideas and models.
+Another disadvantage is the limitation to very few people, all experts but probably not experts in exactly the topic of what your manuscript is about.
+This restriction could be overcome in a post-publication rating system in which all experts from your field may comment on the paper.
+Provided, of course, they do indeed send their comments.

 ©